Master's in Artificial Intelligence

 Recognized as a leader in innovation and research, the University of Bridgeport is true to its mission as a career-oriented institution that prepares students for the careers of tomorrow — where job titles are still yet to be written.
 The AI field is a growing niche area and is now the centerpiece of technology innovation in advanced robotics, autonomous vehicles, knowledge automation, and computer vision.

-UB is pleased to launch the first and only Master of Science program, MS in Artificial Intelligence in the state of Connecticut.
+UB is pleased to launch the first and only Masters in Artificial Intelligence in the state of Connecticut.
 Instruction is exclusively face-to-face and includes web-assisted courses.
 Graduates will be prepared for in-demand commercial or research positions in industry (including tech giants) and academia.

 Artificial intelligence is one of four main drivers set to dominate 2018-20 that will positively affect business growth per the World Economic Forum (WEC) 2018 report.
 Machines and algorithms in the workplace are set to create 133 million new roles (WEC).